semgrep/semgrep-docs/docs/semgrep-code/glossary.md

 # Semgrep Code product terms

-The definitions provided here are specific to each term's meaning and use in Semgrep.
+The terms and definitions provided here are specific to Semgrep Code.

 For rule-writing and SAST (static application security testing) terms, see the [Rule-writing glossary](/writing-rules/glossary).